Sunday, July 31, 2005

 "When Brad DeLong, Paul Krugman, Angry Bear, Economist's View, William Polley, VodkaPundit, The Big Picture, Lifelike Pundits, and Reading the World (among others)

-this policy brief by Katharine Bradbury, then, ok, I'll have a look at it."
+all tell me to look at this policy brief by Katharine Bradbury, then, ok, I'll have a look at it."

 Second, complementing the many excellent graphics in the policy brief, Professor Hamilton teases out three new time series graphs to dig deeper into the more subtle aspects of the question at hand.
 The graphs punctuate and support the arguments he makes with words.
 And the graphs themselves are easily readable and clear and quickly tell their story.